syntevo/docs/src/SmartGit/HowTos/Authentication-problems-push-pull-fail-.md

 Then invoke the pull/push again.
 See also **Step "Check Credential Manager"**, above.

+# Error: "invalid credential line" when pushing (or pulling)

+If you encounter an **"invalid credential line"** error (the Push operation may still succeed), this may be due to unintended output in shell profile files, such as `~/.profile`.
+Removing unnecessary output-producing commands from these files may resolve the issue.

 # SmartGit only stores one pair of credentials for a single domain (e.g. github.com)

 If: